-The month of May has been a strange one.
+The month of May was a strange one.
 At the start it seemed like our Euro holiday in June was approaching with ample time to get everything sorted.
-A service on the van two weeks ago proved to be more expensive due to the fact a few minor issues needed addressing, but the cost bumped it up more from a labour point, than parts required.
+A service on the van two weeks before we departed proved to be more expensive due to the fact a few minor issues needed addressing, but the cost bumped it up more from a labour point, than parts required.

 We departed home on Thursday evening after work.
 An overnight ‘stealth’ camp that evening at Dover saw us up early enough to get a 6.45am ferry to Calais.

 This put us way ahead of schedule where we arrived at our first destination, Bruges, just over an hour later.
 Both Mandy and I were really tired when we pitched up at the campsite, so the intention was to chill for the rest of the day knowing we were ahead of schedule.
 Judging by how tired I felt, this seemed like a distinct possibility.